CS3219-AY2324S1/ay2324s1-assignment-6-g04/README.md

 - topicTags - The topic tags of the question.
     - name - The name of the topic tag.
 - content - The content of the question.
-- codeSnippets - The code snippets of the question.
-    - lang - The language of the code snippet.
-    - langSlug - The language slug of the code snippet.
-    - code - The code of the code snippet.
 - paidOnly - Whether the question is paid only.

 ### Potential Issues